 Mountain View Middle School offers a quality education in a small school setting.
 As we implement our state standards, curriculum and instruction is focused on providing students with the 21st century skills necessary to be successful in college and beyond.
 Emphasis will be placed on the development of skills that are centered on the following "4 C's": communication, creativity, critical thinking and collaboration.
+We will also be focusing a great deal on learning loss and MTSS for our students as they recover from the COVID pandemic.
 It is the vision of Mountain View to provide an environment where all students can reach their potential for growth both academically and socially.
 We strive to create an environment where all students can feel safe and valued for their uniqueness and abilities.
 We continue to reach out to parents and community members through Aeries, Jupiter Ed, Parent Square, the Mountain View website, monthly newsletters, school marquee, Facebook, Instagram and Twitter pages.